ordinalpunks/ordinalpunks.sandbox/README.md

 ### /punkettes

-Turn your "vanilla" ordinal punks into an extraordinal all-women punk / all punkette edition...
+Turn your "classic" ordinal punks into an extraordinal all-women punk / all punkette edition...

 ![](punkettes/i/punkettes.png)